Use the instructions below to create your project, invite collaborators, and request your cube.

 7. Invitations will be sent to your two collaborators to commit their tokens to your project.

 8. Once all three collaborators have committed their tokens to the project, you (the project owner who posted the project) can request the cube.

-9. To request your cube, you must approve your project's title and description for public consumption (please be sure any confidential or intellectual property is removed), complete a regulatory log, and submit your request by the cube request deadline (date for second cube distribution event in January is TBD).
+9. To request your cube, you (the project owner/creator) must approve your project's title and description for public consumption (please be sure any confidential or intellectual property is removed), complete a regulatory log, and submit your request beginning on March 13th at 10:00 a.m.
 Note: once three tokens are committed to a project, you (the project owner) will see a "request cube" button on the cube's webpage.